by Bruce Dunlavy

 Of course, when Babe Ruth played, he was “not as good as old Buck Ewing.”
 Tupac was just noise when his contemporaries thought of Grandmaster Flash.
 Jussi Bjoerling, in his day, was “no Enrico Caruso.”
 Theodore Roosevelt’s contemporaries saw him as a pale reflection of Abraham Lincoln.
 Lincoln was never popular in his own day, either.

 So we go back and back in time, with everybody getting better and better as we recede into the B.C.E. era.
 And who were the greatest people of all time?
 Why, the Greek heroes, of course: Achilles, Agamemnon, Menelaus, Ajax, Odysseus, and all the rest.
 Why does it end there?
 Because that’s the start of history, with Homer’s Iliad.
 Before Homer it was half remembered myth and legend.
 After Homer, it became institutionalized wisdom.
-As Horace taught us, “Many brave men lived before Agamemnon; but all are overwhelmed in eternal night, unwept, unknown, because they lack a sacred poet.”
+As Horace taught us, “Many brave men lived before Agamemnon; but all are overwhelmed in eternal night, unwept, unknown, because they lacked a sacred poet.”

 The opposite is also true.
 There were many evil people and much misery in the world of the ancients, too.
-And the people and conditions of 2016 – perhaps even the election of 2016 – will be fondly remembered as “good old days.”
+And the people and conditions of 2016 – perhaps even the election of 2016 – someday will be fondly remembered as “good old days.”